Bert-JanP/KQL-MISP/README.md

 - DeviceNetworkEvents
 - DeviceFileEvents

-# To do
-The following items are at least on the to do list, since this project is still under development.

-- Add all feeds MDE
-- Add all feeds Sentinel
-- Query pack sentinel

 ## Contributions

 Contributions to this repository are appreciated!
 If you have a query which already uses a MISP feed which has not been implemented yet, then feel free to add it to the right folder.
 If you identify any errors in the queries please reach out, in order for them to be fixed.